 In normal circumstances, very little annual leave entitlement can be carried over.
 Employers are obliged to ensure their employees take their statutory entitlement to annual leave in any one year.

 What about employees on maternity leave, contractual adoption pay, paternity pay or shared parental pay?

 The law says you must explore alternatives to redundancy as part of a fair process.
-Dismissing employees without attempting to use the job retention scheme and other financial assistance set out by the government is likely to be regarded as unfair.
+Dismissing employees without attempting to use the furlough scheme and other financial assistance set out by the government is likely to be regarded as unfair.

 The offer of re-employment should also confirm that if the application to the scheme is rejected for any reason you are under no obligation to pay the employee nor to provide them with work.

 You are under no obligation to re-hire employees who were made redundant.
-If you are planning to re-hire employees, always take legal advice.
+If you are planning to re-hire employees, you must always take legal advice.

 HMRC will have the right to investigate claims made under the scheme – including for a period of time after claims have been made and paid.
 For this reason, make sure you keep all your documentation and records relating to your employees’ furlough arrangements for at least six years.
 Details about the information you will need to keep can be found on the government website.